Parham, Antigua and Barbuda Guide

 Day Trips

-Approximately 90 minutes by ferry or 15 minutes by plane Step back in time at Nelson's Dockyard National Park, a UNESCO World Heritage Site.
-This beautifully preserved Georgian naval dockyard offers a fascinating glimpse into Antigua's maritime history.
+Approximately 30 minutes by car from Parham Step back in time at Nelson's Dockyard National Park, a UNESCO World Heritage Site.
+This beautifully preserved Georgian naval dockyard offers a glimpse into Antigua's maritime history.
 Explore the historic buildings, learn about Admiral Horatio Nelson, and enjoy stunning views of the harbor.
-Hike to Shirley Heights Lookout for panoramic vistas, especially breathtaking at sunset.
-Several restaurants and bars offer opportunities to relax and enjoy the atmosphere.
+Hike the trails to Fort Berkeley or Shirley Heights for panoramic vistas.

-Approximately 30 minutes by car Embark on a scenic drive through the lush rainforest of Fig Tree Drive.
-This winding road takes you through the heart of Antigua's agricultural region, offering stunning views of the countryside.
-Stop at roadside stands to sample local fruits and vegetables, and enjoy the vibrant colors and sounds of the rainforest.
-It's a great way to experience a different side of Antigua, away from the beaches.
+Approximately 45 minutes by car from Parham Embark on a scenic drive through the lush rainforest of Fig Tree Drive.
+This winding road takes you through the heart of Antigua, offering stunning views of the island's interior.
+Stop at roadside stalls to sample local fruits and snacks, and enjoy the tranquility of the rainforest.

 Travel Time